anthonykoch/website/_posts/2019-02-06-image-compressors-compared.md

 #### Image: Work Harder

-The aggressive compression from `abraia`, `recompress-low`, and `tinypng` created fairly obvious artifacting and gradient banding. `imageoptim` and `compressorio` created artifacting as well, but to a much, much lesser extent.
+The aggressive compression from `abraia`, `recompress-low`, and `tinyjpg` created fairly obvious artifacting and gradient banding.
+Besides `jpegtran`, the rest of them created artifacting, but isn't to a much lesser extent.
+It's really only noticeable if I turn my monitor brightness all the way up.

 At this point, I would say `recompress-medium` and `mozjpeg-medium` had the best compression while still retaining fairly good quality, although artifacting is still noticeable if you look hard enough. `imageoptim` and `compressorio` did very well, but produced a small amount of pixelated banding, but isn't as noticeable.